Kraft VI of Hohenlohe-Weikersheim: Marriage and issue

 On 26 February 1476, Kraft VI married Helena of Württemberg (c.
-1455 - 19 February 1506), a daughter of Ulrich V, Count of Württemberg.
+1455 - 19 February 1506), daughter of Ulrich V, Count of Württemberg.
 Helena brought 8,000 guilders into the marriage as her dowry.
 With her husband's contribution and the morning gift, she had a fortune that, through interest, led to an annual income of around 1,600 guilders, which enabled her to live a life befitting her status.
 Through her origins, she contributed significantly to the prestige of the House of Hohenlohe.

-Helena was almost always pregnant during their marriage, giving birth to eighteen children in just twenty-four years, but only eleven lived to mature adulthood:
+Helena was almost always pregnant during their marriage, giving birth to eighteen children in just 24 years, but only eleven lived to mature adulthood: